 The content of the file is published unchanged.
 I do not bear responsibility for the consequences of using this information.
-The materials provided below are published exclusively for familiarization.
-Any electrical installation work must be performed by qualified specialists in compliance with current norms and regulations.
-All decisions you make at your own risk.
+The materials presented below are published exclusively for informational purposes.
+Any electrical installation work must be carried out by qualified specialists in accordance with current norms and regulations.
+You make all decisions at your own risk.

 This is possible with the KS 5200PS solar power station!

-The output neutral conductor in off-grid mode is connected to PEthus grounding it to create a TN system for properpowering of the house.
-Operation of the station without grounding is prohibited.The recommended scheme in case of 1-phase power supply for the house:Modern houses usually have a 3-phase connection and consume more than 5200 W. In this case, we recommend using a scheme withconsumers divided into one group without backup power and 2 groups with backup power as shown in the diagram below.
+The output neutral conductor in off-grid mode is connected to PEthus grounding it to create a TN system for correctpowering of the house.
+Operating the station without grounding is prohibited.The recommended scheme for 1-phase power supply to the house:Modern houses usually have a 3-phase connection and consume more than 5200 W. In this case, we recommend using a scheme withconsumers divided into one group without backup power and 2 groups with backup power as shown in the diagram below.

 The recommended connection scheme with backup power from KS 5200PS:

 All electricity consumers in the house are divided into those without backup power and those 230V consumers that have backup power from the KS 5200PS power station with a total power of up to 5.2 kW (at cos φ = 1).
-When calculating consumption, it is necessary to consider the power factor and the starting power of the consumers.
+When calculating consumption, it is necessary to take into account the power factor and the starting power of the consumers.

 Backup power at 230 V or 400 V?

-Three-phase current 400V is usually only needed for devices that requirea rotating field.
+Three-phase current 400V is usually only needed for devices where arotating field is required.
 These are consumers with 3-phase motors.

 Such consumers as electric stoves, powerful instantaneous water heaters, electric boilers, or saunas are connected to 3 phases only for the purpose of load distribution in the external network and are actually 230 V consumers that can be powered from 230 V.